• Skip to Content

 Eligibility

-Graduate students may be eligible for Nonresident Status if they:
+KSAS Graduate students are typically eligible for Nonresident (NR) Status under two scenarios.

-• Work 19.9 hours per week or fewer during the academic year if employed by Johns Hopkins University in any capacity (intersession or summer employment can be full-time, however).
-If working, students must be on salary (not stipend) and paid hourly.
+While registered as NR, students may work up to 19.9 hours per week during the academic year if employed by Johns Hopkins University in any capacity (intersession or summer employment can be full-time, however).
+If working, NR students must be supported by salary (not stipend) and paid hourly.
 NOTE: Research or teaching assistants expected to work more than 19.9 hours per week do not qualify for Nonresident status.

-Nonresident students who are enrolled in JHU's health benefits are responsible for paying the premiums themselves if there is no available support from the student's department/advisor.
-Students on Nonresident status are charged 10% of full-time tuition per semester.
+Nonresident students are charged 10% of full-time tuition per semester.
+Please note that students who are enrolled in JHU's student health benefits plans are responsible for paying the premiums and Nonresident tuition themselves if there is no available support from the student's department/advisor.

 Full-Time Program PhD and Master's students are generally only eligible to apply for one of the three Nonresident Statuses if they have no outstanding coursework (defined as either assignments/tests required for a class in which a student is currently enrolled or coursework in progress towards resolving an Incomplete grade) or exams (internal and preliminary GBOs for example) to complete:

 • NR WSE PhD/Master's dissertation/thesis/capstone/project completion: Student is very nearly finished—just has some writing up to do and defend—but needs to leave campus to start work, etc. Expectation is one semester, but two may be allowed.
-Typically, the student pays the NR tuition, and typically receives no stipend or health benefits support, but there is no prohibition against a program or advisor funding the student.
+Typically, the student pays the NR tuition, and does not receive any stipend or health benefits support, but there is no prohibition against a program or advisor funding the student's tuition.

 • NR WSE PhD/Master's study away: Student (with or without advisor) has the opportunity to be actively engaged in PhD work but at a non-JHU facility.
 Student typically remains fully supported by PI/department/host facility (NR tuition, stipend, health benefits support provided for student) as long as the student remains eligible for payroll at JHU.
 Graduate Study Away students should discuss all plans with their department/advisor in advance.

 • NR WSE PhD/Master's internship/co-op: Student voluntarily takes time to pursue other pursuits that may be only tangentially relevant to their degree.
 The expectation is that they will return to campus in a residential capacity to complete their degree.
-Student typically pays NR tuition, receives no stipend or health benefits support, although there is no prohibition against a program or advisor funding the student.
-Time in this status is typically one year, but can be renewed for a second year.
+Student typically pays NR tuition, receives no stipend or health benefits support, and if a PhD student, may take a professional leave.
+If the internship/co-op experience will inform the student's degree, there is no prohibition against the dept/advisor providing supplemental funding towards tuition.
+Time in this status is typically for a maximum of one year, but can be renewed for a second year.

 NR Restrictions